We Ditched HLS and Cut Playback Errors by 22%

 This decision happens once, at the application level, with full context about the device's current conditions.
 No per-segment negotiation, no adaptive bitrate overhead, no quality ramp-up period.
 The first frame of the video is the quality you chose, and it stays that way.

 For longer videos that actually benefit from adaptive streaming, the system falls back to HLS.
 The protocol isn't wrong.
-It's just wrong for 7-second clips.
+It's just wrong for short clips.

 The video repository and LRU cache